sezanzeb/input-remapper/readme/development.md

 - [x] start the daemon in such a way to not require usermod
 - [x] mapping a combined button press to a key
 - [x] add "disable" as mapping option
-- [ ] mapping joystick directions as buttons, making it act like a D-Pad
+- [x] mapping joystick directions as buttons, making it act like a D-Pad
+- [ ] mapping mouse wheel events to buttons
 - [ ] automatically load presets when devices get plugged in after login (udev)
 - [ ] configure locale for preset to provide a different set of possible keys
 - [ ] user-friendly way to map btn_left